 Truck Transportation Trucking is a large and important industry.
 No matter where you live, a day is unlikely to go by when you will not see a truck.
 We use these vehicles to deliver almost every material item we buy.
 Without trucks, our economy would not work efficiently.
-Ken Moore Materials Logistics Manager, Subaru of Indiana Automotive in co-op with Old Dominion Freight Line AM, Old Dominion Freight Lines, 4337 Haggerty Ln.
+Ken Moore Materials Logistics Manager, Subaru of Indiana Automotive in co-op with Old Dominion Freight Line's Golden Johnson, SVC Sales and Service Manager AM, Old Dominion Freight Lines, 4337 Haggerty Ln.
 Lafayette, Off Campus, Class Size 12